James-Y-Wong/hw-5-work-day-scheduler/README.md

 ## Result

 The below picture is the final result.
+Screenshot was taken at 10:12 AM

 >The Work Day Scheduler displays the current date on the top.
 You are able to enter tasks into each timeblock text area and save to local storage.
 When the page refreshes, the saved text will remain.
 >